fate-srd/fate-product-tweeter/readme.md

 - `git clone` this repo and `cd` into it.
 - `yarn` to install packages
 - Create a [Twitter app](https://apps.twitter.com/), including Access Tokens.
-- `cp config.js config.local.js` and enter your credentials into `config.local.js`.
+- Add your tokens in Heroku.
+If you'd like to test locally, enter them into `config/default.yml`.
-- You will also need to set the source for the json in `config.local.js`
+- You will also need to set the source for the json in either `config/default.yml` or `config/production.yml`, depending on your environment.

 ## How to Use